ryukinix/tree-struct/README.md

     - [ ] Sum of nodes
     - [ ] Sum of leafs
     - [ ] Deepness
-  - [X] A beautiful way to print output (i like the current representation)
+  - [X] A beautiful way to print output (I like the current representation)